450.000 - Financial

 The Board of Trustees delegates to the president or designee the responsibility to have procedures in place regarding financial planning and monitoring of operating and capital budgets, reserves, investments, and transfers.
 The procedures must outline the conditions of fiscal responsibility for revenue and expenditures and budget preparation.
 Those responsible for the College resources must adhere to the procedures and be accountable for all decisions.
 The College shall review and procedures and practices regularly to mitigate financial risk and loss to the College.

-Students who officially withdraw through the Registration Office may receive a refund of tuition and certain fees according to the following schedules:
+Students who officially withdraw through the Enrollment Services Office may receive a refund of tuition and certain fees according to the following schedules:

 1. For classes that last at least seven weeks and begin the first week of the quarter:

-c.
-50% —— If the withdrawal occurs between the sixth business day and the 20th calendar day of the quarter.
+50% —— If the withdrawal occurs between the sixth instructional day (excludes Saturday and Sunday), and the 20th calendar day of the term (includes Saturday and Sunday).

 2. For classes that do not begin the first week of the quarter, last less than seven weeks, but have more than five class sessions: